|Founded||1999 “by a group of planners and architects, in order to strengthen democracy and human rights in the field of planning.”|

 |In their own words||Draws on “values of social justice, good governance, equality and community participation” to advance “the development of planning policies and practices that are more just and respectful of human rights, and responsive to the needs of local communities.”|

-- 2012-2015 donors include: Germany (GIZ), AECID (Spain), Holland, Ireland, European Union, Norwegian Refugee Council (NRC), Oxfam Novib (Netherlands), Human Rights and International Humanitarian Law Secretariat (joint funding from Sweden, Switzerland, Denmark and the Netherlands), UN Habitat, and others.
+- 2012-2015 donors include: Germany (GIZ), Spain (AECID), Holland, Ireland, Switzerland, European Union, Norwegian Refugee Council (NRC), Oxfam Novib (Netherlands), Human Rights and International Humanitarian Law Secretariat (joint funding from Sweden, Switzerland, Denmark, and the Netherlands), UN Habitat, and others.

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli transparency law, Bimkom received NIS 11,857,900 from foreign governmental bodies between 2012-2016 (accessed June 9, 2016).
-(See chart below for detailed funding information).
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli transparency law, Bimkom received NIS 13,053,860 from foreign governmental bodies between 2013-2016 (accessed November 23, 2016).
+(See chart below for detailed funding information.)

 - According to its website, Bimkom “conduct[s] research and write[s] reports whose findings we use to advocate vis-à-vis policy and decision makers, on the local and national level (government ministries, municipalities, the planning institutions, and the Civil Administration in the West Bank).
 We also take legal measures against inappropriate or discriminatory planning, when necessary.”

 - Regularly criticizes Israeli planning policies and obstacles created by the security barrier, while completely omitting the context of terror.

 - Acts as a platform for accusations of Israeli “apartheid,” “collective punishment,” “discrimination,” and “war crimes.”